 The Young Performers Association (known as YPA) is a professional body that creates synergy throughout the entertainment industry by bringing together all parties involved in the employment of young performers.
 The core of our efforts is to safeguard the children and young people whilst ensuring those who employ them fulfil their responsibilities, are informed and compliant.

 The YPA believes that this oversight and scrutiny is paramount to the protection of children and young people working in the industry (0-18).
-By creating industry wide standards for working with children and by engaging with all key partners to support them in embedding these.
-The YPA can provide advice and support to organisations to ensure children work in a safe environment and develop consistent working practices (and a fully qualified team taking care of each child’s individual welfare whilst working).
+By creating industry wide standards for working with children and by engaging with all key partners to support them in embedding these, the YPA can provide advice and support to organisations to ensure children work in a safe environment and develop consistent working practices.